South African Revenue Service

 The South African Revenue Service (SARS) is the revenue service of the South African government.
 It administers the country's tax system and customs service, and enforces compliance with related legislation.
 It is governed by the SARS Act 34 of 1997, which established it as "an organ of state within the public administration, but as an institution outside the public service."
 It thus has a significant degree of administrative autonomy, although it is under the policy control of the Minister of Finance.
-Effectively, SARS manages, administrates, and implements the tax regime as designed by the Minister and National Treasury.
+SARS manages, administers, and implements the tax regime as designed by the Minister and National Treasury.

 SARS was established in 1997 by a merger of the customs and inland revenue departments, at the recommendation of the Katz Commission, which had been instituted to review the South African tax system for the post-apartheid era.
 In subsequent years, under the leadership of Pravin Gordhan, SARS gained a reputation for effectiveness.
-However, between 2014 and 2018, the agency's tax collection and investigative capacities were severely undermined, or even "decimated," as a result of a restructuring which has been called a "premeditated offensive," allegedly calculated to enable the capture of SARS.
-Such allegations were investigated by the 2018 Nugent Commission.
+However, between 2015 and 2019, the agency's tax collection and investigative capacities were severely undermined, or even "decimated," as a result of a restructuring," allegedly calculated to enable the capture of SARS.
+This was investigated by the Nugent Commission.